A HEARTFELT THANKS TO OUR

 David DiCristofaro is executive vice president and president for the Greater Los Angeles region of Wells Fargo Bank.
-DiCristofaro oversees 1,800 team members at more than 100 banking stores in the communities of eastern Los Angeles, south Los Angeles, northern Long Beach, Pasadena, and the San Gabriel Valley.
+DiCristofaro oversees more than 2,800 team members at over 150 banking stores geographically spanning East and South Los Angeles, the San Gabriel Valley, the Inland Empire, and the Coachella Valley.
 DiCristofaro assumed his current role in March 2010.
 Previously, he was regional president for Wells Fargo’s South Coast Community Bank for four years.
 He also served as chief financial officer for Wells Fargo’s L.A.
 Metro region.
 DiCristofaro joined Wells Fargo through the former Norwest Bank in 1997 as managing director of online banking.
 In 1999, he was named to head finance and strategy for Wells Fargo’s Northern California region.
 Before joining Wells Fargo, DiCristofaro worked as a consultant with BDO Seidman, a senior consultant with FinExc Consulting Group LLC, and as vice president of corporate planning for Roosevelt Bank.
-DiCristofaro received his bachelor’s degree in finance and management from New York University’s Stern School of Business.
-DiCristofaro currently serves as the vice chairman of the board for both the Pasadena Playhouse and the American Red Cross of Greater Los Angeles.
-In 2011 DiCristofaro was recognized as the Pasadena Playhouse Theatrical Diversity Project Honoree.
+DiCristofaro received his Bachelor’s degree in finance and management from New York University’s Stern School of Business.
+DiCristofaro currently serves as board chair of The Pasadena Playhouse, vice chairman of the American Red Cross of Greater Los Angeles board, and on the board of directors for the Pasadena Educational Foundation.
 He previously served on the advisory board for Miller Children’s Hospital in Long Beach, Calif., and on the board of the Sacramento Ballet Company.

 Linda Boyd Griffey (Secretary)